 Q: Who will review my submission, and how long will it take?

-A: REV Connect will respond to your submission within five business days and if your submission meets the minimum requirements, you will be invited to have a qualification consultation with a member of the REV Connect team.
+A: Both during and outside of an Innovation Sprint, REV Connect will respond to your submission within two weeks.
+If your submission meets facilitation criteria, you will be invited to have a qualification consultation with a member of the REV Connect team.

 After that point, we will periodically provide feedback as we receive it from the New York utilities and the State energy agencies.
 Each of the utilities working with REV Connect has designated staff who engage with the REV Connect team at regular intervals to review submission ideas and provide feedback.
 These staff also work with REV Connect to determine how to route ideas to the relevant business and technical personnel within their company.